artprima/prometheus-metrics-bundle/README.md

 Custom Labels
 ========================

-Create a subscriber and set up your custom label for example `_color` attribute in the request.
+Set up your custom labels by attaching an attribute or a header in the request.
-Given this configuration:
+For example, given the following configuration:

 ```yaml
 artprima_prometheus_metrics: